A GAN Approach for Node Embedding in Heterogeneous Graphs Using Subgraph Sampling: Experiments

 \subsection{Effectiveness measure of the synthetic data}

-Since FlashGAN is a node-generative model that utilizes both node and edge information for co-training, the synthetic nodes generated by FlashGAN can effectively learn the edge behavior of minority nodes.
-Table \ref{augmented_graph_size_vs_performance_amazon} and \ref{augmented_graph_size_vs_performance_yelp} respectively compares the baseline methods introducing additional nodes (edges) to the original Amazon and Yelp graph dataset.
-We compare the size of the augmented graphs and investigate the benefits of these additional data in improving performance.
-Here, we compare FlashGAN with other oversampling methods using the AUC-PRC score, which is the most representative metric for minority node detection.
-FlashGAN achieves the best AUC-PRC score at an Imbalance Ratio of 1.6 (Amazon) and 1.75 (Yelp), so we select the corresponding graph and calculate the associated statistics.
+Since FlashGAN leverages both node and edge information for co-training, it effectively models the edge behavior of minority nodes.
+Table \ref{augmented_graph_size_vs_performance} compares FlashGAN with baseline methods that add nodes and edges to the Amazon and Yelp datasets, evaluating the impact of augmented graph size on performance.
+FlashGAN outperforms other oversampling methods, achieving the highest AUC-PRC scores with an Imbalance Ratio of 0.4 for Amazon and 1.0 for Yelp.
+Additionally, Table \ref{augmented_graph_size_vs_performance} shows that FlashGAN requires minimal synthetic data to significantly improve AUC-PRC scores, highlighting the efficiency of its data augmentation in enhancing minority class classification.

-The demonstrated experimental results in Table \ref{augmented_graph_size_vs_performance_amazon} and \ref{augmented_graph_size_vs_performance_yelp} show that, compared to other oversampling baselines with the same imbalance ratio, FlashGAN only increases the file size by 17\% (Amazon) and 5.99\% (Yelp) when adding the same number of nodes at a fixed Imbalance Ratio while achieving the best performance in the AUC-PRC score on testing data.
-A detailed table of graph statistics with other imbalance ratio settings can be found in the Supplementary section.